AllenInstitute/aics-segmentation/docs/installation_windows.md

 Note: Depending on the time you access this page, you may be directed to the download page of "Build Tools for Visual Studio 2017" or "Build Tools for Visual Studio 2018", etc. In general, the latest version should be good, as long as the version is at least 2015.

+When you install the Build Tool, you may be asked to choose what to install.
+You may only select the tool for Visual Studio C++.
+Also, after intalling the Build Tool, make sure to reboot your machine.

 ## Step 2: Setup conda environment

 [What is conda and anaconda, and why we need this?](conda_why.md) In short, setting up conda will make all the following setups straightforward and greatly avoid future problems (conda itself is also very easy to set up).